 A last option is to reach Cala s’Almunia by boat, leaving from one of the ports near this beach: Portopetro or Cala Figuera, but you should know that access to this beach by boat is not easy.

 You can book a boat excursion, which will allow you to see some of the best beaches in the area and the famous rock formation “Es Pontàs“, or, if you prefer to visit Cala s’Almunia on your own, you can rent a boat on your own, leaving from Cala Figuera or Portopetro.
-If you choose the latter option, we recommend that you hire the services of a skipper.
+If you choose the latter option, we recommend that you hire the services of a captain.

 What to do in Cala s’Almunia